 The small Native American village of Supai is nestled deep in the Grand Canyon.
 This remote village is a popular hiking destination for visitors from around the world.
 What attracts people to hike 10 miles each way, deep into the Grand Canyon is the crystal blue waters of the Havasu Creek and the breathtaking Havasu Falls.

 If you are not already, you should will be planning your trip to Supai to enjoy Havasu Falls, Mooney Falls, Beaver Falls and the countless other beautiful spots.
-In 2019 the Havasupai Tribe has drastically updated their rules and requirements for visitors, so we have compiled all the information you need to visit Havasu Falls.
+The Havasupai Tribe has drastically updated the rules and requirements for visitors, so we have compiled all the information you need to visit Havasu Falls.

 Table of Contents